Luxque/Open-Quantum-Computing-Textbook/text/eng/src/chapter-01/acknowledgements.md

 This page recognizes any individuals who have contributed to the development and enrichment of this textbook.
 Contributors of this project are listed with their permission.
 Additional sources, such as books, articles, and papers, are referenced in the 'Further Reading' section of each chapter.
-I sincerely appreciate your dedication and continued support!
+I sincerely appreciate your dedication and continued support.

 ## Project Leaders